 2. Set A Budget

-Here’s a real example of my one income family budget of $2,500 per month!
+For some motivation, you can view my one-income family budget of $2,500 per month!

 3. Cut Expenses

 These are the major budget busters that we cut down on: